bamason2/ttp451-module/docs/labs/Lab_3.md

 plot(lags, r)
 ```

 Import the data in the file V8NA_model_lab_TestVedData.csv using the [Import Data] on the MATLAB&copy; toolstrip.
-Be sure to import the data as a Numeric Matrix by changing the [Output Type] in the MATLAB&copy; toolstrip.
+Be sure to import the data as a Numeric Matrix by changing the [Output Type] on the MATLAB&copy; toolstrip.

 Evaluate correlations that may exist between the following pairs of data streams in the data file.
 In each case think about the physical significance of the result.